 Established in 1971, the Annex Galleries inventory includes works from the 19th, 20th, and 21st centuries with a focus on American printmaking from 1900 to 1975.
 Our specialties include color woodcut, modernist prints, abstract expressionist prints of the 1940s and 1950s, WPA, and works created at Atelier 17 in New York and Paris.
 Through numerous catalogues on California prints created between 1900 and 1950, we have illustrated California’s important niche and artistic contributions to the history of American printmaking.
-Our broad interests have created our inventory which consists of over 8,000 works on paper, half of which are on this website.
+Our broad interests have created our inventory which consists of over 8,000 works on paper, half of which are on our website.
 Other areas of interest include European, Japanese, and Hispanic prints as well as photography.

 Established in 1979, Augen Gallery has specialized in Modern & Contemporary prints from the 20th & 21st Centuries, with a particular focus on works by American artists produced after 1945.

 A leading representative of modern Japanese print artists, Azuma Gallery also showcases contemporary Japanese art—screens, paintings, ceramics, and baskets.
-Bringing together Japanese and American artists working in both traditional and contemporary mediums, Azuma offers a unique mix of talents, mediums, and styles rarely found in the U.S. For over 34 years, Azuma has been featuring a distinctive collection of Japanese art influenced by folk art, representational landscape/ genre themes, and abstract expressionism for broad and discriminating audiences.
+Bringing together Japanese and American artists working in both traditional and contemporary mediums, Azuma offers a unique mix of talents, mediums, and styles rarely found in the U.S. For 40 years, Azuma has been featuring a distinctive collection of Japanese art influenced by folk art, representational landscape/ genre themes, and abstract expressionism for broad and discriminating audiences.